AndriyDubovichWork/learning-languages-ts/README.md

 I made this website for my self to learn some fancy english words.

-#HOW IT WORKS:
+# HOW IT WORKS:

-##The API generates random fancy word and explanition of it then it translate it if you dont know word and push button translate
+## The API generates random fancy word and explanition of it then it translate it if you dont know word and push button translate

-#Main screen
+# Main screen

 ### at thees screen you can see generated wort it explanation and translation

-##How actual buttons works:
+## How actual buttons works:

-##NEXT:
+## NEXT:
-###on click website makes request to API get word and explain of it.Then website get word and explanation and translate it.after all it show the original word an explain of it.
+### on click website makes request to API get word and explain of it.Then website get word and explanation and translate it.after all it show the original word an explain of it.

-##Translate:
+## Translate:
-###IF you dont know generated word you push translate button it will show you already translated text and save it to local storage for future
+### IF you dont know generated word you push translate button it will show you already translated text and save it to local storage for future

-#Sidebar
+# Sidebar

-###in sidebar you might see all translated word/word you dont knew you can translate them again or delet if you dont need them anymure
+### in sidebar you might see all translated word/word you dont knew you can translate them again or delet if you dont need them anymure

-#How actual buttons works:
+# How actual buttons works:

-##Translate:
+## Translate:
-###translate selected words
+### translate selected words

-##delete
+## Delete:
-###delete selected words
+### delete selected words